In our personal and professional lives good is the enemy of great. We let good things crowd out great things. We settle for good, and forego great.

 Here are the pieces of advice I give leadership teams to become better at accomplishing their quarterly Rocks.

 How to achieve greatness through quarterly Rocks

-- Rock Selection – Rocks need to be selected after reviewing the prior quarter, reviewing the company’s vision through their V/TO™, smoking out all issues, and thoughtfully reflecting and discussing as a team the few priorities that must be completed at the company, departmental and individual levels over the next quarter.
+- Rock Selection – Rocks need to be selected after reviewing the prior quarter, reviewing the company’s vision through their V/TO™, smoking out all issues, and thoughtfully reflecting and discussing as a team the few priorities that must be completed at the over the next quarter.